About 🙋♂️

 I am a Ph.D. student in the History of Medicine@Johns Hopkins University.

-• knowledge-making processes that emerge through interactions between elites and locals
+• Knowledge-making processes that emerge through interactions between elites and local actors

-• influence of public health discourse on disease perception and medicalization
+• The influence of public health discourse, shaped by colonial legacies and historical contingencies, on disease perception and medicalization

 📰News📰